AKSW/KeyNode.js/server/README.md

 # KeyNode.js - Node.js Server

-broadcast the events send by the presenter tu each client watching the Presentation.
+broadcast the events send by the presenter to each client watching the Presentation.

 ## Start the Server